fibo/algebra-ring/README.md

 ```

 You get an [algebra ring][1] that is an [algebra group][2] with *multiplication*.
-Its inverse operators is *division*.
+Its inverse operator is *division*.

+This is the list of ring operators:
+* contains
+* notContains
+* equality
+* disequality
+* addition
+* subtraction
+* negation
+* multiplication
+* division
+* inversion

+The neutral element for addition and multiplication are, as usual, called *zero* and *one* respectively.

 ```
 R.contains(10) // true